Best Ski Resorts for Thanksgiving Weekend

-We’ll let you in on a little secret.
-Thanksgiving Day is one of our favorite days to ski all year.
+We’ll let you in on a little secret: Thanksgiving Day is one of our favorite ski days of the year.
 Lift tickets are cheap, the slopes are uncrowded, and if you’re lucky, you may even score a powder day.
-Bonus: You can avoid kitchen stress in your ski cabin by dining out for traditional holiday meals.
+As a bonus, you can avoid kitchen stress in your ski cabin by dining out for traditional holiday meals.
 Plus, this is when many ski resorts kick off their holiday season with fun events like tree lightings, fireworks, and more.
-It’s a heck of a way to kick off the ski season.
+Long story short, Thanksgiving skiing is a heck of a way to kick off the season.

 Here are some good choices for skiing Thanksgiving weekend.